San Jose, CA Foundation Repair

 As the years pass, sidewalks and other concrete slabs can start to settle.
 Causes range from drainage problems to tree roots to expansive soil.
 Uneven concrete slabs should be repaired as soon as possible to avoid a costly ADA-related lawsuit.

-We re-level concrete slabs using a minimally-invasive process called polyurethane foam injection, also known as slabjacking.
+We lift concrete slabs using a minimally-invasive process called polyurethane foam injection, also known as slabjacking.
 The foam is injected under the concrete and expands almost immediately to many times its original size and lifts the concrete back to where it was before.
 You can walk on the concrete 15 minutes after the repair is complete.

 Sometimes, in homes with crawl space foundations, there will be signs of settlement even though there’s nothing wrong with the foundation.
 This is usually because there’s a problem with the screw jacks or the support posts in the crawl space.
 This can be fixed using the existing pier locks and simply removing/replacing the posts or screw jacks.